Alextheprogrammer3/Main/README.md

 # Alex Hernandez - Data Analyst Portfolio

 Hello, I'm Alex Hernandez!
-With a Bachelor's Degree in Communications from the University of California San Diego, my journey began in IT support and naturally transitioned to data science and analytics.
-My curiosity was piqued when I saw peers engaged in coding, leading me to explore and develop a passion for this field.
-I embraced the challenge, developed several projects, and have since been committed to advancing in data analytics.
+With a Bachelor's Degree in Communications from the University of California San Diego, my career began in IT support but evolved as I discovered a passion for data science and analytics.
+My journey into this field was sparked by observing my peers coding and solving problems through data.
+This ignited my curiosity, leading me to delve deeply into data science and analytics.

+Through self-study and various projects, I have honed my skills in data visualization, statistical analysis, and machine learning.
+Each project has been a stepping stone, reinforcing my commitment to making data-driven decisions that can influence strategic outcomes.

+My ambition is to leverage data science to tackle complex challenges, drive innovation, and contribute to transformative solutions in various industries.
+I am eager to continue learning and pushing the boundaries of what data can reveal, aspiring to take on advanced projects and leadership roles in the future.

 [My Data Science Blog - Medium](https://medium.com/@alexhernandez_67007)